Flutter Button Widget

-Flutter button widgets are interactive components that respond to user taps and trigger specific actions in your application.
-The Flutter framework provides various button types to suit different UI needs and design requirements.
-Understanding the properties and behavior of each Flutter button widget is crucial for creating intuitive and responsive user interfaces.
+Flutter button widgets are essential interactive components that enable user engagement in mobile applications.
+The Flutter framework provides various button types including ElevatedButton, TextButton, OutlinedButton, and IconButton, each serving specific UI design purposes.
+Understanding Flutter button implementation is crucial for creating responsive and visually appealing user interfaces in your Flutter applications.

 ElevatedButton(